 Demonstrate competency with the tools, materials, and practices of the trade.

-Apply personal computers and networks to the simple and complex tasks common in electrical careers.
+Apply personal computers and networks to tasks common in electrical careers.

 Demonstrate mastery of basic to complex DC circuit analysis, design, construction, and troubleshooting while complying with precision work standards.